Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Generating a project
 --------------------

-First of all, we need to create a working folder, we use ``create`` subcommand.
+First of all, we need to create a working folder by running ``create``.

 ::